-7.1 of the Insurance - Senior Management Functions Part of the PRA Rulebook and 6 of the Conditions Governing Business Part of the PRA Rulebook.
+^{7.1} of the Insurance - Senior Management Functions Part of the PRA Rulebook and 6 of the Conditions Governing Business Part of the PRA Rulebook.

-&lt;sup>9 Insurance - Senior Management Functions 3.3 and Conditions Governing Business 3.
+9 Insurance - Senior Management Functions 3.3 and Conditions Governing Business 3.

-&lt;sup>10 Insurance - Senior Management Functions 3.4 and Conditions Governing Business 5.
+Insurance - Senior Management Functions 3.4 and Conditions Governing Business 5.

-3.1(4) of the Insurance - Allocation of Responsibilities Part of the PRA Rulebook and Insurance - Senior Management Functions 3.2.
+^{3.1(4)} of the Insurance - Allocation of Responsibilities Part of the PRA Rulebook and Insurance - Senior Management Functions 3.2.

-when assessing the risks from guarantees embedded within ERMs, for the purposes of verifying the appropriateness of the FS (including any FS additions); these apply to both restructured ERM notes and un-restructured ERMs that may be included in the MA portfolio under the limited proportion of assets with highly predictable cash flows.
+under the limited proportion of assets with highly predictable cash flows.
 Chapter 4 sets out the PRA's expectations regarding the risk identification exercise and the risk calibration and validation of internal models for illiquid assets.